applebym/dsp/03-command_line.md

 > >
-'mkdir -p': this will make a path of directories even if they don't previously exist 'ls -lr': more details on contents of a directory (size, author, date, etc.)
-'pushd': brings you to the chosen directory; with no arguemnt will go to last directory pushed 'popd': brings you back to previous directory
+'mkdir -p': this will make a path of directories even if they don't previously exist 'ls -lr': more details on contents of a directory (size, author, date, etc.)\n 'pushd': brings you to the chosen directory; with no arguemnt will go to last directory pushed 'popd': brings you back to previous directory
 'cp -r [dir] [dir]': copies and directory AND ITS CONTENTS (this is what the '-r' stands for) to another directory